top of page

 Fumio Inagaki, PhD

-Vice Director, Division Director of Research, Professor
+Vice Director, Division Director of Research, Professor (PI)

-World Premier International Research Center Initiative (WPI) Advanced Institute for Marine Ecosystem Change (AIMEC), Tohoku University & Japan Agency for Marine-Earth Science and Technology (JAMSTEC)
+World Premier International Research Center Initiative, Advanced Institute for Marine Ecosystem Change (WPI-AIMEC), Tohoku University & Japan Agency for Marine-Earth Science and Technology (JAMSTEC)

 Project Leader (SIP Ocean: Theme 4)